 It is still obscure that what will be the potential impacts of these technologies on different platforms in which organizational implementation of AI is most highlighted.
-People are still confused on the idea especially when it comes to the recruitment of these machineries.
+People are still confused about the idea especially when it comes to the recruitment of this machinery.

 The future of Artificial Intelligence is going to continue to disrupt all industries